mfsjr/manifold-dx/README.md

    There's no need to invent actions coupled to reducers that you have to write, because its already in a generic API that wraps itself around the application state that you've defined.
-All you have to do is call it, and your IDE can pretty much tell you what to put there using your application state's type information.*
+All you have to do is call it, and your IDE can provide drop-down lists of valid arguments.*

+**To Install:**
+`npm install --save manifold-dx`

 **Demo**

-**Installing**
-`npm install --save manifold-dx`
+See the "todo" app at [https://github.com/mfsjr/manifold-dx-todo].

-- **NPM**
+**NPM**
 - build instructions: `./node_modules/typescript/bin/tsc -p .` or `./node_modules/typescript/bin/tsc -p ./tsconfig.json`
   - will build to the /dist directory
 - build configuration settings of interest:
   - tsconfig.json
     - "declaration": true,
     - "allowJs": false,
     - "outDir": "dist",
     - "module": "commonjs",
     - "rootDir": ".",
     - "baseUrl": "./dist/src",
     - "moduleResolution": "node"
   - package.json
 	  - "main": "dist/src/index.js"
 	  - "types": "dist/src/index.d.ts"

 - **testing** `npm test --runInBand REACT_APP_STATE_MUTATION_CHECKING=true`
   - `runInBand` since we need to have tests execute in order